Ju-On/Offensive-Security/Attacking AD 3: Post Compromise Attacks.md

 ### Impersonation Token
 "non-interactive" such as attaching a network drive or a domain logon script

+---

+### MANUAL MODE (UPDATED)
+Managed to work msfconsole with a slightly different exploit (windows/smb/psexec_psh) and same payload of windows/x64/meterpreter/reverse_tcp.
+Also increased virtual machine memory to 4GB.

 #### 1.Gaining access
 Since attaining a reverse shell back to our attacker machine via metasploit to conduct an 'incognito' attack is not working, we will attempt to manually exploit fcastles user login with impacket-smbexec and fetch a custom PowerShell Rev Shell.